kaascevich/Rapid/Readme.md

 ### Using in a Swift package

- 1. Add Rapid as a dependency to your Package.swift:
+ 1. Add Rapid as a dependency of your package manifest:

     ```swift
     .package(